 Feel your spirits lift along with your body as you ride a glass-walled elevator to the top of Skylon Tower (5200 Robinson St.) for a fantastic bird's-eye view of the falls, the gorge and the countryside for miles around, including—on clear days—the skyscrapers of Buffalo and Toronto.
-Dine and shop at the tower, too.
-The revolving restaurant rotates 360 degrees in one hour, allowing for a myriad of views.
+The tower's revolving restaurant, a great place to eat, rotates 360 degrees in one hour, allowing for a myriad of views.
 Stock up on souvenirs and gifts at the tower shops.
 For the kids, there's Skyquest, an indoor arcade with rides, high-tech video games, foosball and air hockey.

-Hike along the scenic Niagara Gorge Rim Trail, which extends 6 miles north from the Horseshoe Falls through three state parks, connecting to seven other trails along the way.
+Add some adventure travel to your trip with a hike along the scenic Niagara Gorge Rim Trail; it extends 6 miles north from the Horseshoe Falls through three state parks, connecting to seven other trails along the way.

-Bask in the rainbow-hued glow of Niagara Falls at night when brilliant spotlights illuminate the roaring curtains of water, a sight that is accompanied by fireworks every Friday and Sunday nights in summer.
+Bask in the rainbow-hued glow of Niagara Falls at night when brilliant spotlights illuminate the roaring curtains of water, a sight that is accompanied by fireworks every night in summer.
 This mesmerizing after-dark delight is worth waiting for the sun to go down.

 At Bird Kingdom (5651 River Rd.), discover a completely different environment than the one outdoors.
 The tropical rainforest inside this former 1907 corset factory is the dwelling for more than 400 birds, who flit, fly and glide in a natural habitat that features a 40-foot waterfall.